ahojukka5/pytaiga-mcp/README.md

 - Reference-based lookups (get by ref #)
 - Assignment and reassignment of work items

 **API Coverage**: This implementation covers 100% of the core Taiga API operations needed for project management workflows.
-See [API_COVERAGE_ANALYSIS.md](API_COVERAGE_ANALYSIS.md) for detailed endpoint coverage information.

 ## Installation